enthought/distributed-array-protocol/protocol.rst

 dimension of the array, and so on for each dimension in succession.
 There is one dimension dictionary per dimension, **whether or not that dimension is distributed**.
 These dictionaries are intended to include all metadata required to fully specify a distributed array's dimension information.
+This tuple may be empty, indicating a zero-dimensional array.
+The number of elements in the ``'dim_data'`` tuple must match the number of dimensions of the value of ``'buffer'``.

 Dimension Dictionaries